srmedinac/APIC/README.md

 # A Computational Pathology Model to Predict Docetaxel Benefit in Localized High-Risk and Metastatic Prostate Cancer

-Computational phenotyping used in the paper "A Computational Pathology Model to Predict Docetaxel Benefit in Localized High-Risk and Metastatic Prostate Cancer"
+Computational phenotyping used in the paper "A Computational Pathology Model to Predict Docetaxel Benefit in Localized High-Risk and Metastatic Prostate Cancer.
+Clin Cancer Res 2025; https://doi.org/10.1158/1078-0432.CCR-25-3327"

 ## Abstract